kailas098/Crypto-payment-app-using-blockchain/README.md

 This project is an application that makes use of professional profiles to remit payments for hourly wages in **ETH**.
 This is a python application developed using the **streamlit** library for the user interface.

-I generated a crypto wallet using Ganache and use these accounts to remit payments.

 To Run this application clone this repo to a local directory.

 ```Terminal